alexander-pick/flareon6/README.md

 This one was some basic patch training.

 ## 3 - flarebear
 This fancy bear was really a funny challenge.
 I took a most likely unusable path and brute forced the right combination with a module written for the Xposed Framework.
-It hooks the process and injects a brute force engine into it which took approximately 3 minutes to trigger the solution on a Samsung A3.
+It hooks the process and injects a brute force engine into it, which took approximately 3 minutes to trigger the solution on a Samsung A3.

 ## 4 - dnschess
 The first time the chess class in school paid of, I got the idea unexpectedly fast.
 After setting up the DNS records in a host file I was able to play through after a quick look into the pcap.